FireTheLost/FireMedia/README.md

 Date: Jan 3rd, 2021 - Sep 16th, 2021 (Exactly 256 Days)

-I plan to develop this further in the future and make it more user friendly, but for now it's on Version 1.0.0.
+This is the final version of FireMedia that I will write in PHP.
+However, in the future, I may rewrite this in some other language to make it more efficient, more user friendly, and more feature-rich.

 Included are seperate folders, and each act independently from each other but are still related.
 I have also included the SQL code to create the database I used (on MySQL).